Improwised/watch_time/README.md

 ### Exercise - 7 (Demo of watched and unwatched)
 - uncomment updateItemWatchValue() function in back/watch_toggle.php and see what happens when you click movie's watch or unwatched buttons

+### Exercise - 8 (Add movie functionality)
+- try to implement movie adding functionality, exercise can be found in back/process_movie.php